-Reference Date: 05-June-2013
+Reference Date: 28-May-2014

 FOOD SECURITY SNAPSHOT

-Inflation rates forecast to remain stable in 2013
+Inflation forecast to remain low in 2014

 In the last several years, rates of inflation were highly volatile, varying from a low of 1 percent in 2007 to 5 percent in 2008 then declining to 3 percent and 1 percent in 2009 and 2010, respectively.
 Rates rose again in 2011 to 3 percent, stabilizing in 2012.

 Large number of refugees from Central African Republic and Nigeria arrived in northern and eastern regions in recent months

 Cameroon’s northern and eastern regions have been put under the enormous strain following the arrival of large numbers of refugees fleeing from neighbouring Nigeria and Central African Republic (CAR).
 As of mid-May 2014, the number of refugees from CAR which sought refuge in Cameroon’s East, Adamaoua and North regions, after a surge in sectarian violence in December 2013 was estimated at about 84 000.
 UNHCR estimates that the number refugees could reach up to 100 000 individuals in the next few months.
 Taking into account the refugees who had entered the country in earlier waves since 2004 to escape rebel groups and bandits, the total number of refugees from CAR residing in Cameroon is currently estimated at about 192 000 and could soon exceed 200 000 if new arrivals continue at their current rates.

 Refugees from Nigeria, which entered the country following the serious deterioration of the security situation in Borno State in June 2013, were estimated at about 5 300 in April 2014, and are located in the Far North region.